What do these changes mean?

-However, the fee for new societies to be incorporated will be $88.89.
-The fee for any society applying to be restored back onto the register (after having being removed) will be $177.78.
+However, the fee for new societies to be incorporated is $88.89.
+The fee for any society applying to be restored back onto the register (after having being removed) is $177.78.

 Do all pre-existing societies need to amend or replace their constitutions to reregister under the 2022 Act?